DB4558/AI-Based-Breast-Cancer-Detection-System/README.md

-# AI-Based Kidney Tumor Detection System
+# AI-Based Breast Cancer Detection System

 ## Overview
-This project is an AI-based system for detecting kidney tumors from CT scans.
+This project is an AI-based system for detecting breast acncer from CT scans.
 It features a user-friendly web interface where patients can register, log in, upload CT scans, and receive tumor predictions.
 Medical professionals can review these scans and provide additional assessments.
 The system uses a React frontend, Flask backend, and MySQL for data management.

 ## Features
 - **User Registration and Authentication**: Secure login system for patients and doctors.
 - **Image Upload and Management**: Patients can upload and manage their CT scan images.
-- **AI Prediction**: Automated tumor detection on uploaded CT scans.
+- **AI Prediction**: Automated breast cancer detection on uploaded CT scans.
 - **Doctor Review**: Doctors can review AI predictions and provide their assessments.
 - **Results Comparison**: Patients can view both AI and doctor evaluations.